Film Guide to the South of Scotland

 The House of Mirth

-Based on the novel by Edith Warton, The House of Mirth follows the slow and painful social descent of beautiful socialite Lily Bart, played by Gillian Anderson.
+Based on the novel by Edith Wharton, The House of Mirth follows the slow and painful social descent of beautiful socialite Lily Bart, played by Gillian Anderson.
 The sumptuous interiors of Manderston star as the primary location for the adaptation.

 Her Majesty, Mrs Brown